sco-tt/SEPTA-KML-bus-and-trolley-scraper/README.md

 	npm install -g geojson-minifier
 	geojson-minifier -o pack -f output/all-routes.geojson -p 6

-That will compress all_routes.geojson to ~10 MB.
+That will compress all-routes.geojson to 10 or 11 MB.
 It's possible to load with leaflet.js if you change the extension to .js and declare a variable in the first line, like:

 	var septa = {
 	  "type": "FeatureCollection",